Are Pumpkin Seeds Poisonous?

 Why does my throat hurt after eating pumpkin seeds?

-If your throat hurts after eating pumpkin seeds, but you don't have any other symptoms, it's possible that a piece of pumpkin seed scratched your throat as you were swallowing.
+If your throat hurts after eating pumpkin seeds, but you don't have any other symptoms, it's possible a piece of pumpkin seed scratched your throat as you were swallowing.
 In this case, drink some water or another beverage to help soothe the scratch.If your throat is hurting alongside other symptoms like throat tightness, swelling and difficulty breathing, however, you could be having a serious allergic reaction that requires immediate medical attention.

 Can pumpkin seeds cause an intestinal blockage?